 The results of the Rich Piana autopsy were posted on the net.
 According to them, a 46-bodybuilder, who openly admitted to long-term use of steroids, found a number of ailments.
-However, even these documents do not give an answer to the question about what was the final cause of Piana’s death rich piana autopsy report, which died on August 25, 2017 after a 3-week coma.
+However, even these documents do not answer the question about what was the final cause of Piana’s death Rich Piana autopsy report, which died on August 25, 2017, after a 3-week coma.

-An rich piana autopsy results of the body of the deceased bodybuilder was conducted by the medical expert of the sixth district of Florida, Dr. Noel A. Palma.
+A Rich Piana autopsy result of the body of the deceased bodybuilder was conducted by the medical expert of the sixth district of Florida, Dr. Noel A. Palma.
 He found the following:

 - cardiomegaly and moderate coronary atherosclerosis.
 Cardiomegaly – a syndrome of “bovine heart”: a significant increase in the size of the heart muscle, which can cause the formation of thrombi and cardiac arrest.
 Coronary atherosclerosis is a narrowing of the arteries that feed the heart with blood, which leads to impaired blood circulation, heart failure;

 - enlarged liver.
 Partial degeneration of liver cells into fat cells.
 This disease often serves as a forerunner of liver cirrhosis.
 It occurs, as a rule, in response to the toxic load of the liver – the use of steroids is one of its causes;

 - ascites – or abdominal dropsy: accumulation of fluid in the abdominal region.
 Another consequence of liver damage;